 UCLA receives applications from far more students than it can admit.
 To gain admission to UCLA, you need to present an academic profile much stronger than represented by the minimum UC admission requirements below.
 The Freshman Profile gives some idea of what the academics of competitive applicants look like.

-The "a–g" subject requirements represent the 15 minimum academic preparatory courses that freshman applicants must have to be eligible for admission to the University of California.
+The "a–g" subject requirements represent the 15 minimum academic preparatory courses that freshman applicants must have to be meet University of California admission requirements.
 Applicants must complete 11 of the 15 "a–g" requirements by the end of their junior year.
 For more information on these requirements, please visit the UC a-g interactive Web site.
 The University of California also maintains a list of certified "a-g" courses for high schools in California.

 (a): History/Social Science

 2 years required - Two years of history/social science including one year of world history, cultures, and geography; and or one year U.S. history or one half year U.S. history and one half year of civics or American government.

 4 years required - Four years of college preparatory English that include the reading of classic and modern literature and frequent and regular writing.
 No more than one year of ESL-type courses can be used to meet this requirement.